-I lost my old A3 in a moderately underwhelming accident, so in a moment of thinking ‘it’s either now or in 20 years’, I bought a superfast sports car.
+I lost my old A3 in a moderately underwhelming accident when I was driving under the influence, fortunately I had the best DUI lawyer and I didn’t have so much trouble, so in a moment of thinking ‘it’s either now or in 20 years’, I bought a superfast sports car.
 Don’t tell me you wouldn’t.

 After a colossal christmas rush, I’ve managed to actually take a proper break over Christmas.
 In fact it’s almost been too quiet, but at least I’ve managed to catch up on a huge sleep backlog.